Angela Merkel tells Harvard grads to 'tear down walls' | DW | 30.05.2019

 In clear reference to current US policy under President Trump, she said, "protectionism threatens the foundations of our prosperity."
 Instead, Merkel laid out a different path, one that is, "Multilateral rather than unilateral, global rather than national, outward looking rather than isolationist.
 In short, we have to work together rather than alone."

-Though the biggest applause by far came when she told those present, "We must be honest with others and with ourselves, and that means not calling lies truth and not calling the truth lies."
+The biggest applause by far came when she told those present: "We must be honest with others and with ourselves, and that means not calling lies truth and not calling the truth lies."
 The line struck a note with the audience and she was given a standing ovation for it.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.